Shannon Bolin: Film

 In addition to the film version of Damn Yankees, Bolin's other film appearances include If Ever I See You Again (1978) and the low-budget horror film The Children (1980).

 Radio

 Bolin did radio work in New York City for the Theatre Guild of the Air production of Allegro.
 She sang Brahms lieder on WQXR for the Stromberg-Carlson series.

 In the early 1940s, she was a regular singer on the CBS program Your Town and Ours.

 Television

 Bolin appeared on television in the NBC Opera Theatre production of Suor Angelica, in which she played the Princess, and the Jackie Gleason Show, a special titled "The Christmas List" as Gleason's wife.

 Recording

 In 1955, Bolin recorded "an album of seldom-heard songs by top composers" for Vanguard Records.
-She and her husband "dug through thousands of 'long-lost' tunes by top composers like Gershwin, Kern, Rodgers, and came up with 12 which they call Rare Wine".
+She and her husband "dug through thousands of 'long-lost' tunes by top songwriters and came up with 12 which they call Rare Wine".
+The composers and lyricists were Vernon Duke, Alec Wilder, Noel Coward, Ira and George Gershwin, Richard Rodgers, Larry Hart, Oscar Hammerstein, Jerome Kern, Ogden Nash, Frank Loesser, Johann Strauss, Edward Eager, Bart Howard, and John LaTouche.